LOADING ...

 reputations came to grief

-They say the darkest hour is before the dawn
+They say the darkest is right before the dawn

-And in the hour of greatest slaughter the avenger is being born
+And in the of greatest slaughter the great avenger is being born

-But who then could have seen the shape of to come
+But who then could have seen the shape of things to

 In Bradman's first test he for eighteen and for one

-Now big Tate was the trickiest of them all
+Now big Maurice Tate was the trickiest of all

-But there's one crack that won't stop ringing in his
+But one crack that won't stop ringing in his ears

 "Hey Whitey, my rabbit"